 Handling Delicate Fabrics

-Delicate fabrics such as silk and certain types and layers of nylon net require special care to wash to maintain their appearance and integrity.
+Delicate fabrics, such as silk and certain types of nylon, need special care when washing to maintain their appearance and integrity.
 Natural fabrics like silk may require more careful handling and are generally not washed frequently due to their delicate nature.
-Professional dry-cleaning is often the best option for these dry, cleanable fabrics, as it prevents water-washing damage.
+Professional dry cleaning is often the best option for these dry, cleanable fabrics, as it prevents damage from washing.

-Opt for dry cleaning if there’s any doubt about a worn or delicate fabric’s durability.
+Opt for dry cleaning if you have any doubts about the durability of a worn or delicate fabric.
 Most tutus made from nylon net or cotton tulle are washable and do not typically fade or bleed, making them easier to care for at home.
 However, handle these materials with care to avoid accidental damage during cleaning.

-By understanding the specific needs of each fabric, you can make informed decisions about whether to make up the washable part by hand washed or seek professional cleaning services.
+By understanding the specific needs of each fabric, you can make informed decisions about whether to hand wash the washable part or seek professional cleaning services.

 Maintaining Embellishments